Rohde-Schwarz/Examples/SignalGenerators/Python/RsSmw_ScpiPackage/Readme.txt

-These instrument drivers are a new form of native Python 3.x drivers for signal generators.
+These instrument drivers are a new form of native Python 3.x drivers for Rohde & Schwarz Signal Generators.
 This zip file only contains examples of use for the RsSmw Python package.
 The actual RsSmw package you find here: https://pypi.org/project/RsSmw/